yoember/yoember.github.io/index.md

 Ember.js tried to send that data to a server, but we don't have a server yet.
 Let's build one.

 ### Setup a server on Firebase

-(Google's Firebase service is recently updated, this section already covers the latest version.)

 Firebase is a server and API service.
 Very easy to use. <http://firebase.google.com>